Fragrances… they’re in absolutely everything

 Body lotion, deodorant, washing powder, shampoos, sunscreen, hairspray, even lipstick.
 At first glance, this might not seem like a big deal.
 A pleasant smell enhances the experience of using a product, right.
 So, what’s the problem?

-As many consumers have come to realize, just because a fragrance or product smells good, it doesn’t mean it’s necessarily safe.
+As many consumers have come to realise, just because a fragrance or product smells good, it doesn’t mean it’s necessarily safe.
 That’s why there’s a huge consumer movement in the personal care and fragrance industry to push for natural fragrances.

 The skin is the largest organ in the body, and over 60% of what you put on it is absorbed into your bloodstream, other organs and cells.
 Don’t be fooled into thinking that what you spray or use on your skin won’t have an impact on your health.